Blake Lively

-She has appeared in romantic comedies including New York, I Love You (2008) and The Private Lives of Pippa Lee (2009).
-Lively starred opposite Ben Affleck in the crime thriller The Town (2010) and appeared with her future husband Ryan Reynolds in Green Lantern (2011).
-She was in the ensemble cast of Savages (2012) and garnered acclaim for portraying the titular character in romantic fantasy The Age of Adaline (2015).
-She appeared in survivor horror film The Shallows (2016) and psychological drama All I See Is You (2016).
-She starred opposite Anna Kendrick in the box-office hit A Simple Favor (2018), and in The Rhythm Section (2020), where she received critical praise.
+Lively shifted her focus to films in ensuing years.
+She starred in the romantic fantasy The Age of Adaline (2015), the survival film The Shallows (2016), the comedy Café Society (2016), and the comedy thriller A Simple Favor (2018) and its 2025 sequel.
+She expanded her career by directing Taylor Swift's 2021 music video "I Bet You Think About Me", and produced and starred opposite Justin Baldoni in Baldoni's romantic drama It Ends with Us (2024).
+The latter emerged as her biggest box office success, but drew controversies, resulting in a number of lawsuits, including Lively and Baldoni suing each other for defamation.
+In 2025, she was included in Time magazine's 100 most influential people list.

 Early life

-Lively was born Blake Ellender Brown on August 25, 1987, in the Tarzana neighborhood of Los Angeles, California.
-Her mother, Elaine, worked as a talent scout, and her father, Ernie Lively, was an actor.
+Blake Ellender Brown was born on August 25, 1987, in the Tarzana neighborhood of Los Angeles, California.
+Her mother, Elaine Lively (née McAlpin), worked as a talent scout, and her father, Ernie Lively (né Brown), was an actor.
 Lively was named after her grandmother's brother.
 She has an older brother, Eric, and three half-siblings from her mother's previous marriage, Lori, Robyn, and Jason.
 Her parents and siblings have all worked in the entertainment industry.